yonxie/CplusFE_Note/README.md

 - `virtual` specifier specifies virtual function.
 The derived class is optional to override this memeber function.
 - `virtual void func()=0` define a pure virtual function or pure virtual method which is required to be implemented by a derived class if the derived class is not abstract.
 - When declare function with function pointers as argument, it must contain the types the function's arguments.
 For example, `(*func)(double, int)`.

+### 5. Chapter 9
+- Remember to define read-only functions as `const`, especially in base class.
+- Remember to declare and define destructor in header file.
+- `size` methid in `vector` class return `unsigned int` object.
+Define counter correspondingly when use it in the loop.
+- Reference is a name constant for an address, acts mostly like a pointer.
+However, oo explicit dereferencing operator `*` should be used when return the values.
+Furthermore, to assign an address of a variable to a reference variable, no address-of operator `&` is needed.